pojntfx/panrpc/README.md

 );
 ```

 Now that we have a registry that turns the remote control's placeholder methods into RPC calls, we can link it to our transport (WebSockets) and serializer of choice (JSON).
-Once again, this requires a bit of boilerplate since the `ws` library doesn't provide WHATWG streams directly yet, so feel free to copy-and-paste this:
+Once again, this requires a bit of boilerplate since the `ws` library doesn't provide WHATWG streams directly yet, so feel free to copy-and-paste this, or take a look at the [examples](#examples) to check out how you can set up a different transport (TCP, WebSockets, UNIX sockets etc.) and serializer (JSON, CBOR etc.) instead:

 <details>
   <summary>Expand boilerplate code snippet</summary>